Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 New Castle County

-While New Castle County has the highest property tax rate of Delaware’s three counties, property taxes are still quite low when compared nationwide.
-The median effective tax rate in New Castle County is about 0.85%.
-That's more than double the rate in Sussex County.
-Even so, it means that property taxes on a $200,000 home would be just $1,700 annually.
+While New Castle County has the highest property tax rate of Delaware’s three counties, property taxes are still quite low.
+The average effective property tax rate in New Castle County is 0.70%.
+That is more than double the rate in Sussex County.
+Even so, it means that property taxes on a $200,000 home would be just $1,400 annually.

-In Wilmington, the largest city in the state, the property tax rate is $1.995 per $100 of the assessed value of a property.
+In Wilmington, the largest city in the county as well as the state, the property tax rate is 1.995% of assessed value.
 However, assessed value is just a fraction of current market value, so the effective tax rate in the city is much lower.

 Sussex County

 Rates vary within Sussex County by school district.
-The low rate is $3.035 per $100 of assessed value in the Indian River School District.
+The low rate is 3.8124 per $100 of assessed value in the Indian River School District.
+The high rate is 5.6995 per $100 of assessed value in the Milford School District.

 Kent County

-The average effective property tax rate in Kent County is about 0.51%.
-That means a homeowner with a home worth $150,000 can expect to pay $840 annually in property taxes.
+The average effective property tax rate in Kent County is 0.49%.
+That means someone owning a home with a value of $150,000 could expect to pay $735 annually in property taxes.

-It's important to note, however, that actual taxes may vary from the expected amount.
+It is important to note, however, that actual taxes will vary from that expected amount.
 That’s because assessed values in Kent County are equal to 60% of the market value in 1987.
-Since prices have fluctuated significantly since then, taxes may differ between two homes with the same current value that reside the same tax district.
+Since prices have fluctuated significantly since then, taxes could vary even between two homes with the same current value and within the same tax district.